-Public Health England (PHE) is developing voluntary guidance on the nutrient content of commercial food and drink aimed at children up to 36 months.
-PHE held a consultation late in 2020 proposing guidance levels for total sugars, free sugars and salt in these products.
-Final guidance is expected to be published late spring 2021.
+The Office for Health Improvement and Disparities (OHID) is developing voluntary guidance on the nutrient content of commercial food and drink aimed at children up to 36 months.
+A consultation was held late in 2020 proposing guidance levels for total sugars, free sugars and salt in these products.
+Final guidance is expected to be published early 2022.

 The work will build on information presented in the PHE Evidence Review that was published in summer 2019.